JonasHope/JonasHope/README.md

  ### 👨‍⚖️ About Me :

-- 🌱 I’m currently studying Front-End Development at Noroff School of Technolog.
+- 🌱 I’m a Front-End Developer
 - 💬 Ask me about anything!
 - 📫 How to reach me: Jonashope94@gmail.com
 - ⚡ On my free time, I like to spend time with my family